-In this post I’ll show you our road trip in Ireland and give you my best tips for planning a self drive trip around the emerald isle.
+In this post I’ll show you our road trip in Ireland, from Dublin to Galway Doolin Cave, Cliffs of Moher, Limerick and Cork.
+I will give you my best tips for planning a self drive trip around the emerald isle.
 You will also get our itinerary map.

 Me and three of my friends spent a week driving around in the beautiful, green landscape of Ireland.
-We flew to the capital of Ireland, Dublin and our road trip in Ireland could start.
+We flew to the capital of Ireland, Dublin and our Ireland road trip could start.

 – Guest post by Emma Nygård –